project-koku/nise/README.rst

 Finer Publishing Details
 ________________________

-All of the deployment is driven entirely by Travis, so if issues ever crop up, start in ``.travis.yml``.
+All of the deployment is driven entirely by a Github Action workflow, so if issues ever crop up, start in ``publish-to-pypi.yml``.
 Non-master branches will run test code and build stages, while master will run those two in addition to the deploy stage assuming the previous two stages succeed.
 There are three things that must happen before a deployment is successful, a successful artifact build, dependencies verified in sync between the requirements files, and setup.py, and the tag must not yet exist in git.
 The dependency syncing/verification is done with the `pipenv-setup <https://github.com/Madoshakalaka/pipenv-setup>`_ tool.
 After the artifact is deployed, it'll be available at `PyPI <https://pypi.org/project/koku-nise/#history>`_.

 Prereqs
 ===========